 When you’re not available, your voicemail is the first communication a prospective client hears.
-While many might overlook this in favor of newer, shinier technology, an expertly crafted professional voicemail can make or break an opportunity for your business.
+An expertly crafted professional voicemail message can make or break an opportunity for your business.

 1. Let Your Caller Know You Care

 Recognition is a great tool to show a potential customer that you care about them and what better place to start than with your voicemail.
 You want to either thank them for calling or apologize for missing their call and set expectations for what happens after they hang up – will their call be returned shortly?
 Within a business day?
 Common courtesy goes a long way!

 Your voicemail greeting doesn’t need to have a one-size-fits-all approach!
 Consider recording several different messages based on where the call is coming from; an internal-only message for those calling within your office, a client-facing greeting for prospects, one if you will be out of the office for an extended period of time, etc.

 3. Keep It Short and Sweet

 There is nothing worse than having to wait on the phone to talk to a voicemail recording.
 Don’t lose potential customers by boring them with a long, drawn-out message.
 Short and sweet voicemail messages are best, 10 to 30 seconds should be suitable for most voicemail needs.

 4. Limit Background Noise

 Whether it’s the bustle of cars outside or chatter in the office, any type of noise in the background of your greeting (other than your voice) sounds highly unprofessional.
 Try to find a quiet place where you can record your message and listen back for any subtle background disturbances.